Yes, it is. Or perhaps not.

 - Humorously, the first one was just meant to be a final scare, not a Sequel Hook.
 Obviously, it's become one with all the other movies.

-- The film version of the musical Little Shop of Horrors had an Audrey II cutting growing in the garden of Seymour and Audrey's house.
+- The film version of the musical Little Shop of Horrors had an Audrey II growing in the garden of Seymour and Audrey's house.
 (Actually, this ending was a replacement for the original Downer Ending, which test audiences disliked.)

 - Used at the end of Big Trouble in Little China.
 (What is it with Asian villains and this?)